50/30/20 rule calculator

 Frequently Asked Questions (FAQs)

-How do I divide my salary into 50 30 20?
+How do I divide my salary into 50, 30, 20?

 According to this rule, you must categorise your after-tax income into three broad categories: 50% for your needs, 30% for your wants and 20% for your savings.
 This way, you set aside a fixed amount from your income for each of the categories.
-This reduces your urge to withdraw amounts from one category for another.
+This reduces your urge to withdraw amounts from one category to another.

 What is the 50 30 20 rule?

 The 50-30-20 rule involves splitting your after-tax income into three categories of spending: 50% goes to needs, 30% goes to wants, and 20% goes to savings.
-U.S. Sen. Elizabeth Warren popularized the 50-20-30 budget rule in her book, “All Your Worth: The Ultimate Lifetime Money Plan.”
+U.S. Sen. Elizabeth Warren popularised the 50-20-30 budget rule in her book, “All Your Worth: The Ultimate Lifetime Money Plan.”

 What is the disadvantage of the 50-30-20 rule?

 Cons.
-Percentage guidelines don’t work for everyone: For some people, the 50/30/20 budget just isn’t realistic — especially with today’s rising cost of living.
+Percentage guidelines don’t work for everyone: For some people, the 50/30/20 budget just isn’t realistic, especially with today’s rising cost of living.
 If, for example, debt alone takes up 20% of your budget and your needs far exceed 50%, you may need to take a different approach.

 How to manage a 25k salary?

 If you follow the rule of 50-30-20, you won’t go wrong.
-In an ideal budget, you should divide your budget into your needs, wants, and investments, and allocate 50% of your income to needs, 30% of your income to wants, and the rest, 20% to investment.
+In an ideal budget, you should divide your budget into your needs, wants, and investments, and allocate 50% of your income to needs, 30% of your income to wants, and the rest, 20% to investments.
 Your needs may comprise elements like groceries, rent, fuel, etc.

 What’s a good salary in India?